 Quincy (Class of 2017), is a student of economics at University of Edinburgh in the UK

-Through Our Moon’s programme, Quincy has just started studying Economics and Psychology at University of Edinburgh on a full scholarship provided by MasterCard Foundation.
-The scholarship includes taking part in summer schools and internships in Africa and in the UK to help develop employability skills, a greater understanding of how to solve the challenges back home and invaluable networks of similarly minded young Africans.
+Quincy studies Economics and Finance at University of Edinburgh on a full scholarship provided by MasterCard Foundation.
+The scholarship includes taking part in summer schools and internships in Africa and in the UK to enhance Quincy’s employability, building a greater understanding of how to solve the challenges back home and developing invaluable networks of similarly minded young Africans.